Claudia Jennings

 Mary Eileen Chesterton (December 20, 1949 – October 3, 1979), known professionally as Claudia Jennings, was an American actress and model.
-Jennings was Playboy magazine's Playmate of the Month for November 1969 and also Playmate of the Year for 1970.
-She subsequently pursued a career in acting, and was known as the "Queen of B movies".
-She died in an automobile accident in 1979.
+Jennings was Playboy magazine's Playmate of the Month for November 1969, later becoming Playmate of the Year for 1970.
+She subsequently pursued a career in acting, becoming known as the "Queen of the B movies".
+She died in an automobile accident at age 29 in 1979.

 Career

-Mary Eileen Chesterton (known as "Mimi" to friends and family) was born in Saint Paul, Minnesota in 1949, later moving to Milwaukee, Wisconsin.
-When her family moved from Richmond, Indiana to Evanston, Illinois as a result of her father becoming the advertising director with Skilsaw, she transferred at the start of her sophomore year to Evanston Township High School (ETHS) where she graduated in 1968.
+Mary Eileen Chesterton (known as "Mimi" to friends and family) was born in Saint Paul, Minnesota, in 1949, later moving to Milwaukee, Wisconsin, and then Richmond, Indiana.
+When her family moved from Richmond to Evanston, Illinois, as a result of her father becoming the advertising director with Skilsaw, she transferred at the start of her sophomore year to Evanston Township High School (ETHS) where she graduated in 1968.
 She was featured in a silent, plotless movie titled after her nickname which was shot on Super 8 film by fellow ETHS classmate Todd McCarthy.
 She worked as a receptionist at Playboy and then posed for the magazine in 1969.
 She adopted the name Claudia Jennings because she didn't want to embarrass her family and that she thought "Mimi" sounded too girlish.
 Her original pictorial was photographed by Pompeo Posar.
 She was Playmate of the Year in 1970, and was awarded a pink Mercury Capri.

 After her appearances in Playboy, Jennings became an actress in exploitation movies and in television.
 In 1973, she had a guest appearance on The Brady Bunch episode titled "Adios, Johnny Bravo".
-Jennings auditioned for the role as Kate Jackson's replacement on the hit television show Charlie's Angels, but the role was awarded to Shelley Hack.
+Jennings was widely rumored to be in line for the role as Kate Jackson's replacement on the hit television show Charlie's Angels, but the role was awarded to Shelley Hack.